m-cat/highlight-linedivs/README.md

 # highlight-linedivs

 Generate line divs using Jekyll's highlight tag.
+See [this post](https://www.bytedude.com/jekyll-syntax-highlighting-and-line-numbers/) for more information.

 ## What?